Nonverbal communication: History of research

 Research on nonverbal communication rocketed during the mid-1960s by a number of psychologists and researchers.
 Michael Argyle and Janet Dean Fodor, for example, studied the relationship between eye contact and conversational distance.
 Ralph V. Exline examined patterns of looking while speaking and looking while listening.
 Eckhard Hess produced several studies pertaining to pupil dilation that were published in Scientific American.
 Robert Sommer studied the relationship between personal space and the environment.
 Robert Rosenthal discovered that expectations made by teachers and researchers can influence their outcomes, and that subtle, nonverbal cues may play an important role in this process.
 Albert Mehrabian studied the nonverbal cues of liking and immediacy.
 By the 1970s, a number of scholarly volumes in psychology summarized the growing body of research, such as Shirley Weitz's Nonverbal Communication and Marianne LaFrance and Clara Mayo's Moving Bodies.
 Popular books included Body Language (Fast, 1970), which focused on how to use nonverbal communication to attract other people, and How to Read a Person Like a Book (Nierenberg & Calero, 1971) which examined nonverbal behavior in negotiation situations.
 The journal Environmental Psychology and Nonverbal Behavior was founded in 1976.

 In 1970, Argyle hypothesized that although spoken language is used for communicating the meaning about events external to the person communicating, the nonverbal codes are used to create and strengthen interpersonal relationships.
 When someone wishes to avoid conflicting or embarrassing events during communication, it is considered proper and correct by the hypothesis to communicate attitudes towards others non-verbally instead of verbally.
 Along with this philosophy, Michael Argyle also found and concluded in 1988 that there are five main functions of nonverbal body behavior and gestures in human communications: self-presentation of one's whole personality, rituals and cultural greetings, expressing interpersonal attitudes, expressing emotions, and to accompany speech in managing the cues set in the interactions between the speaker and the listener.

+Beliefs surrounding nonverbal communication continue to evolve, and these behaviors go deeper than just body language and facial expressions.
+Misconceptions made by knowledgeable psychologists and laypersons alike show 3 main topics regularly mistaken.
+Research challenges the assumption that personal space is fixed, suggesting that it varies based on cultural context, relationships, and situational factors.
+Another point recognized to be false is that facial expressions universally reveal inner emotions.
+On the contrary, facial expressions may be shaped by an individual's culture or social gaps, meaning they may not be a gateway to specific emotions often associated with obvious signs.
+A third misconception elaborates on the idea that the body never lies, and nonverbal cues effectively reveal deception.
+Debunked by other professionals, these behaviors do not always provide hidden insight into a person's truthfulness.